 All students take the required “Historical Profession” during the fall semester, which examines the values and skills of the profession and spends considerable time on pedagogical skills and strategies.
 This is also the first of four semesters students spend as teaching assistants.
 Students are also expected to complete a second major research paper during year two.
 Most students complete their course work during the second year, and begin preparing for general examinations and the dissertation proposal.

-In consultation with the DGS and their primary advisor, students identify a committee of four professors, two or three of whom typically come from their major field, and develop reading lists with each.
+In consultation with the DGS and their primary advisor, students will identify an exam committee of three professors.
 Preparation for the written and oral exams provides an intensive immersion in their fields and a foundation for subsequent teaching and research.
-Exams are typically taken during the first semester of the third year.
+Exams must be completed by October 1 of the third year of study.

-A formal dissertation proposal should be presented and approved shortly after the qualifying exams.
+A formal dissertation proposal should be presented and approved by December of the third year of study.
 Most students work on preliminary ideas and drafts during the second year and often conduct exploratory research during the summer after year two, frequently testing ideas in research papers.
 Students are also encouraged to use the dissertation proposal to apply for external fellowships to support research.